agentsquash/a2-nea/docs/analysis.md

 ### Current System
 Currently, Mr Ashley books his journeys on the 'Trainline' app prior to the journey - but typically does not have time to check the status of his journey.
 As such, delays are often realised upon arriving at the station or during the journey.
 If the delay is sufficient enough to cause a missed connection, many of his journeys have the potential to have quicker arrival at the destination via a different routing - meaning that he often replans his whole journey from that point.
 However, when involved in disruption, this does not always enable him to achieve the earliest arrival at his destination due to the real time nature of delays.

-### Research
-During the interview, Mr Ashley pointed out the NS (Dutch Railways) app as an example of a suitable solution.

 ## Analysis of Investigation

 ### Interview Analysis